DIRECTOR OF NADINE FOUNDATION

 I played three years with Etaile Rouge, and I was able to sign a contract with a team in another state, Justice FC.
 I was nominated “Best Striker,” and that same year, I joined the Cameroon Women’s National Team with whom I won a silver medal in the Women’s Africa Cup of Nations.
 I went on to play in Germany at Hamburg and in the United States at FC St. Louis in Missouri.
 After a couple of years of play in the United States, I was diagnosed with a knee injury that forced me to end my professional career.
 Although this injury stopped my career, it did not end my life.

 My journey was never easy.
-I went from being a non-English speaker to a national level youth coach, and a substitute teacher.
+I went from being a non-English speaker to a national level youth coach, and a substitute teacher in French and German.
 None of my family came with me on this journey to the United States.
 None of them were there to help me learn this new language, this new culture.
 But, even with all of these challenges, I vow to not give up.

 I want to give everything I have to the children of Cameroon.
 You see, after God, a lot of people have been there for me.
 I believe that kids (no matter where they are or what country they live in) deserve an opportunity for an education.
 Education is the key to life.
 You can be the greatest athlete, but with one injury your career is over.
 But, no one can take away your education.
 So, together, let’s give LIFE to these kids in Cameroon!